ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mongodb/perf_mongodb.md

 This will print a description of how to use the java application

-## Insert Test on MongoDB
+## Run Insert test

-To insert 1 million documents on localhost:27017 (default) where MongoDB is running by 10 threads into database `test`, collection `perf` run the following commands:
+We run a test that inserts documents on `localhost:27017` (default).

+Use the following options:
+  * `-m` defines the test
+  * `-o` defines the number of iterations
+    * Alternatively, use `-d` to specify a time limit (in seconds)
+  * `-t` defines the number of threads
+  * `-db` defines the database to use
+  * `-c` defines how the data is collected.

+  For example:
 ```bash { cwd="./mongodb-performance-test" }
 export jarfile=./latest-version/mongodb-performance-test.jar
 java -jar $jarfile -m insert -o 1000000 -t 10 -db test -c perf
 ```
 As the test runs, the count will be printed periodically.
 It will increase until it reaches 1 million and then the test will end.
-It takes about two minutes to complete.

-## Update one document Test on MongoDB
+## Run Update-one test

-To test the performance of updating one document per query using 10, 20 and finally 30 threads for 1 hour each run (3 hours in total) run the following command:
+Similarly, to run this test, updating one document per query using 10, 20 and finally 30 threads for 1 hour each run (3 hours in total) run the following command:
 ```console
 java -jar $jarfile -m update_one -d 3600 -t 10 20 30 -db test -c perf
 ```
+For instructions on running any other tests or more details on the metrics reported, refer to the [github project for the performance tool](https://github.com/idealo/mongodb-performance-test#readme).

 ## View the results